Winnie09/Lamian/README.md

 If there is any problem with the installation process, please make sure you have R version at least 3.5.x and you have installed Rtools (Windows users) or clang (mac users).
 If the problem still occurs, please contact the author (see below).

+### Trouble shooting:

-### Note: If you encounter difficulties in installing the R package "ComplexHeatmap", then you can download the folder and remove the "ComplexHeatmap" in the DESCRIPTION file "Imports:" list to avoid installing it.
+If you encounter difficulties in installing the R package "ComplexHeatmap", then you can download the folder and remove the "ComplexHeatmap" in the DESCRIPTION file "Imports:" list to avoid installing it (the function to plot heatmap will not work in this case).
 And then you run the following lines in terminal (outside the repository "Lamian"):
 ```{r}
 R CMD BUILD Lamian
 R CMD INSTALL R CMD INSTALL Lamian_0.99.0.tar.gz